ktkiiski/broilerpan/README.md

 # BroilerPan

+**DEPRECATION NOTICE: This project has been integrated to [BroilerKit](https://github.com/ktkiiski/broilerkit.git) in favor of `npx`!
+Please check out that main project instead!**

 **BroilerPan** is a command line interface for **bootstrapping and deploying scalable, production-ready web apps**!
 It works with projects built with **[BroilerKit](https://github.com/ktkiiski/broilerkit.git) framework!**

 The command line interface includes commands to deploy your web app to [Amazon Web Services cloud platform](https://aws.amazon.com/), with minimal setup and very low costs!
 The hosting is almost free (but not completely free) on low-traffic sites.